Updated July 10, 2023

 Definition of Jira for project management

-We know that basically Jira is used to manage the entire development process of the project, as well as it provides the different kinds of features to the user to manage the entire workflow of the project.
-In another word, we can say that Jira is based on the agile methodology such as scrum, kanban, or we can create any other unique board as per our requirement.
-The agile board provides different kinds of features to the user such as backlogs, and roadmaps, we can also be able to generate reports, sometimes we need to integrate other tools or applications, track the project issue, etc.
+We know that Jira is used to manage the entire development process of the project and provides different kinds of features to the user to manage the entire project workflow.
+In other words, we can say that Jira is based on the agile methodology such as scrum, kanban, or we can create any other unique board per our requirement.
+The agile board provides different kinds of features to the user, such as backlogs and roadmaps; we can also generate reports.
+Sometimes, we must integrate other tools or applications, track the project issue, etc.

 Overview of Jira for project management